Losant/losant-docs/docs/rest-api/overview.md

 *   [Auth](/rest-api/auth)
 Contains the actions used for authenticating against the api, either as a user or as a device.
-The result of authentication calls contain the auth_token needed for authenticated calls - see the examples for more details.
+The result of authentication calls contain the api access token needed for authenticated calls - see the examples for more details.

 *   [Dashboard](/rest-api/dashboard)
 Contains all of the actions that can be performed against a single